kunpengcompute/KAE/README_EN.md

 - BoringSSL offers encryption and decryption algorithm implementations through the engine mechanism and supports the RSA algorithm (private key encryption and decryption).

 >![](./docs/figures/icon-note.gif) **NOTE**
+>
 >- The provider mechanism and later OpenSSL versions are not supported.
 >- Tongsuo is an encryption and decryption library derived from OpenSSL.
 Its APIs and usage patterns are compatible with OpenSSL.
 >- BoringSSL is an open-source encryption library developed and maintained by Google and derived from earlier OpenSSL versions.
 Some of its interfaces and usage patterns are different from those of OpenSSL.
-For details about how to use KAE with BoringSSL, see [Using BoringSSL to Call KAE](./docs/en/user_guide.md#calling-the-KAE-encryption-and-decryption-library-using-BoringSSL).
+For details about how to use KAE with BoringSSL, see [Calling the KAE Encryption and Decryption Library Using BoringSSL](./docs/en/user_guide.md#calling-the-KAE-encryption-and-decryption-library-using-BoringSSL) in the *User Guide*.

 **KAEZlib<a name="section1478918384188"></a>**